abuzarmahmood/pytau/docs/index.md

 # PyTau

-This is a simple python package to streamlined batched inference of changepoint models over paramter grids and datasets and efficiently perform analyses on large sets of fitted models.
+This is a simple python package to perform streamlined, batched inference for changepoint models over parameter grids and datasets, and efficiently analyse sets of fitted models.